Experimental observation of exact quantum critical states

-Beyond the closed system framework, the 2D array of tunably coupled qubits offers high controllability of noise~\cite{Tao2024,liang2024}, enabling the in-depth study of the robustness of critical states and anomalous MEs against decoherence.
-Also, by combining our tunable qubits with tailored dissipation, one can explore dissipation-induced critical phases and mobility edges~\cite{longhi2024a,liu2024j}. {Moreover, the combination of many-body interactions and controlled noise opens up the way to experimentally probe transitions between many-body critical phase in open systems and generic thermalized states.
+Beyond the closed system framework, our 2D tunable array offers high controllability of noise~\cite{Tao2024,liang2024}, enabling the in-depth study of the robustness of critical states and anomalous MEs against decoherence.
+Also, by integrating tailored dissipation, one can explore dissipation-induced critical phases and mobility edges~\cite{longhi2024a,liu2024j}. {Moreover, the combination of many-body interactions and controlled noise opens up the way to experimentally probe transitions between many-body critical phase in open systems and generic thermalized states.
 This is an area that remains unexplored both theoretically and experimentally, yet is of fundamental importance.}

 {\bf Data availability}

 The data that support the plots within this paper and other findings of this study are available from the corresponding authors upon request.

 {\bf Code availability}